 You can also import orders for accounts with multiple locations.
 Select that account, and you’ll see a quantity field designated by each location’s name, as listed in Edelweiss:

-Find some OMM troubleshooting tips here.
-The gist, however, is simply that, due to the HTML5 technology and the need to sync your Edelweiss account with the OMM a regular cache-clearing exercise will be sure to keep the OMM synced up and as up-to-date as possible.
+Due to the HTML5 technology and the need to sync your Edelweiss account with the OMM, a regular cache-clearing exercise will be sure to keep the OMM synced up and as up-to-date as possible.